simplytim42/researchAndWriting/Writing/HTML/wheres-your-head-at.md

 ## `<base>`

 This self-closing tag is not often required.
 It allows you to specify the base URL for the document.
 This means that **all** relative URLs contained within the document will be based off of this `<base>` tag.
-So unless you have a very deep and complicated webite structure, it probably isn't necessary.
+So unless you have a very deep and complicated website structure, it probably isn't necessary.

 ```html
 <base href="https://mysite.com">